paselmer/Loan_Payment_Optimizer/README.md

 method, which I hypothesized would, at least some of the time, result in a lower total cost paid.

 I put the hypothesis to the test in two separate ways:
 1 - By running a bunch of debt scenarios through each of the algorithms.
 2 - By a simple plot made varying only one loan parameter for a two-loan scenario.

-The bottom line is the descending interest method is not always optimal.
-Although I do think it's a good rule of thumb.
+The bottom line is the descending interest method is not always optimal, although I do think it's a good rule of thumb.

 To see the results of _1_, see README.md in the _loan_function_test_1_in4_ sub-directory.

 The results of _2_ are shown below.
 Please look at the simple code _method_compare_1.py_ to see what I did.

+![Method Compare][method_compare_1.png]

 ## System requirements: